gitter-lab/metl-sim/README.md

 3. CD into the `environment` directory on the submit node
 4. Rename metl-sim.yml to environment.yml (this is what package_env.sh expects)
 5. Run `package_env.sh` and wait for it to finish
-6. Transfer the resulting `metl-sim_env.tar.gz` file to SQUID
+6. Transfer the resulting `metl-sim_env.tar.gz` file to OSDF
+7. **Modify [osdf_python_distribution.txt](htcondor/templates/osdf_python_distribution.txt) to list the OSDF path to the Python environment file you uploaded.
+See the current file contents for an example.**

 ### Prepare a PDB file for use with Rosetta